BlockstreamResearch/bip-frost-dkg/README.md

 ### DKG Protocols
 For each signer, the DKG has three outputs: a secret share, the shared public key, and individual public keys for partial signature verification.
 The secret share and shared public key are required by a signer to produce signatures and therefore, signers *must* ensure that they are not lost.
-We refer to the [Backup and Recover](#backup-and-recover) section for additional details.
+We refer to the [Backup and Recovery](#backup-and-recovery) section for additional details.

 <!-- Once the DKG concludes successfully, applications should consider creating a FROST signature with all signers for some test message in order to rule out basic errors in the setup. -->